Skip to Content

 Losing a loved one is always traumatic, and if the loss was unanticipated, it can also be financially devastating for any surviving family members.
 If the death was the result of someone else’s negligence, though, certain relatives may be able to recover compensation by filing a wrongful death claim against the liable party.

 The Jackson wrongful death attorneys at Coxwell & Associates are skilled negotiators and experienced litigators who can help you pursue justice and the maximum compensation.
 We have won nearly $300 million for our clients in successful settlements and verdicts.
-Call (601) 265-7766 to schedule a free case evaluation with an accident lawyer.
+Call (601) 265-7766 to schedule a case evaluation with an accident lawyer.

 What Constitutes “Wrongful Death” in Mississippi?